opiter09/TMTP-Graphics-Utility/README.md

 missing link in the process described in my Text Editor repository: https://github.com/opiter09/TMTP-Text-Editor.

 Once you turn graphics into NCGR/NCLR/NCER/NANR, you can open and edit them using NitroPaint: https://github.com/Garhoogin/NitroPaint.

+Currently, this basically doesn't work and has a lot of problems.
+If anyone can figure out what's wrong, please let me know.